 - The system is used for customer relationship management by understanding their previous behaviors and personalizing their customer journey according to interests.

 - Businesses also utilize OLAP architecture to fuel their marketing decisions by targeting the right customer groups with the right advertisements.

 - It can also be used in healthcare to analyze patient profiles and predict outcomes like duration of stay, resource utilization, medical inventory tracking, etc.

 Difference between OLAP and OLTP: A comparison

-Here is a detailed comparison of OLAP / OLTP differences based on different parameters.
+Here is a detailed comparison of OLAP / OLTP differences based historical data on different parameters.

 Advantages and disadvantages: OLTP vs. OLAP

-While OLTP and OLAP systems have different purposes in a business use case, each system has its own advantages and disadvantages.
+While OLTP and OLAP systems have different purposes in a business use case, each system has its own advantages and disadvantages for business analysts.
 Businesses must carefully analyze OLAP and OLTP differences to create optimal usage for data processing.

 Advantages of OLTP